gcwilliams/ko-bootstrap-typeahead/README.md

    dropdown: {
     suggestion: suggestion, // the observable bound to the selected value
-    query: query, // the function called to get more data
+    query: query, // the function called to get more data }"
-    select: select // the function called when an item is selected }"

 ```